googlesamples/functions-as-a-service/README.md

 ### Deploy

-You must create a `secret.env` with your API Key:
+You must create a `.env.yaml` with your API Key:

 ```env
 API_KEY=AIsdfyCnTEiLTroDN14NTtpPm1n7jrBR844ID4A